drichards-krtr/krtr-local-website/docs/nrcs-cutover-checklist.md

 ## Current Gate

-The user confirms that backups and launch content are ready, both cutover-safety CMS migrations are applied, both applications are deployed, and the Phase 9 acceptance checks pass.
-The implementation gate is closed.
-Phase 10 may proceed through the operator-controlled stages below.
+Phase 10 is complete.
+The user confirmed that backups and launch content were ready, both cutover-safety CMS migrations were applied, both applications were deployed, and every activation and production acceptance gate passed.

-The agent does not operate Supabase or Vercel production controls.
-The user performs each production action and confirms its result before proceeding past a verification gate.
-Do not combine stages or enable publication before legacy write authority has been disabled and verified.
+NRCS is now editorial authority.
+CMS remains the public presentation projection.
+CMS legacy editorial access is disabled, CMS NRCS publication is enabled, and the database authority guard remains disabled for legacy writes.
+Editorial work may proceed in NRCS.
+Retain this document as the activation and rollback record.

 ## Original Audit Findings